Samoa manages yellow cards, beats Russia at Rugby World Cup

 A sweeping move full of offloads put Samoa No. 8 Afaesetiti Amosa over the line, but only after he was hooked around the neck by Russia prop Kirill Gotovtseva.
 Amosa twisted his right knee and had to be carried off without seeing Gotovtseva issued a yellow card.

-Samoa had the lead back at 10-6, though it would have been more if Pisi, Samoa’s oldest World Cup player at 37, was more accurate off the tee.
+Samoa had the lead back at 10-6, though it would have been more if Pisi, Samoa’s oldest World Cup player at 37, was more accurate off the kicking tee.

-Kushnarev showed him how with a cool dropped goal to cut the deficit to one, but Russia was 14 men down and flagging and Samoa was energized by more fresh legs off the bench.
+Kushnarev showed him how with a cool dropped goal to cut the deficit to one, but Russia was down to 14 men and flagging, and Samoa was energized by more fresh legs off the bench.

 A no-look pass by replacement hooker Ray Niuia put winger Ed Fidow through the defense and around behind the posts to give Pisi an easier shot at goal.

-Then just four minutes later, Fidow’s second try — and 10th in nine tests — earned Samoa a bonus thanks to an overlap pass from Leiua.
+Then just four minutes later, Fidow’s second try — and 10th in nine tests — earned Samoa a bonus point.

-Lee-Lo scored the fifth try from a lineout attack with the final pass from Pisi, and after holding out a sustained 10-minute attack from the Russians, Samoa rubbed it in with a sixth try from a scrum on halfway.
+Lee-Lo scored the fifth try from a lineout attack with the final pass from Pisi.
+And after holding out a sustained 10-minute attack from the Russians, Samoa rubbed it in with a sixth try from a scrum on halfway.
 Leiua fended off one defender and high-stepped out of another to score his second try, and Pisi landed his second goalkick from seven attempts.

 Both teams travel to Kobe.
 Samoa plays Scotland on Monday, while Russia has a nine-day break before facing Ireland.